 We teach a varied range of traditional weapons forms as an important tool for continual development.
+Some are traditional to white crane whilst others are Shaolin derived.
 Once a student has attained a basic level of skill with open hand techniques, weapons practice provides further refinement of precision, control and strength.
 With consistent practice new students can expect to begin weapons training after around 4 years of learning basic skills with open hands.
 Bypassing basic training leads only to untidy technique and an impatient attitude.

 The White Crane Double Sabre